yunusey/ghostty/PACKAGING.md

   often necessary for system packages to specify a specific minimum Linux version, glibc, etc. Run `zig targets` to a get a full list of available targets.

+> [!WARNING]
+>
+> **The GLFW runtime is not meant for distribution.** The GLFW runtime
+> (`-Dapp-runtime=glfw`) is meant for development and testing only.
+It is
+> missing many features, has known memory leak scenarios, known crashes,
+> and more.
+Please do not package the GLFW-based Ghostty runtime for
+> distribution.